 These two kings, Zebah and Salmuna, were killed by Gideon in a place they thought was safe.
 Nothing is safe in this world except in God.
 Uncertainty, insufficiency, and lack have only one answer, the Lord Jesus alone.
 All the shadows of fear, such this and such that, the answer is in God.
 Don’t put your hope in men, don’t put your hope in material and, or in money.
 The future is not in them.
 Everything will perish, and be gone in one time.
 Don’t get caught by Gideon where you think it’s safe!

 But what was even more interesting is that Gideon was advancing through the path of the people who were dwelling in the tent.
 Hebrews 11:9 says, by faith he went to live in the land of promise, as in a foreign land, living in tents with Isaac and Jacob, heirs with him of the same promise.
 Abraham, Isaac, and Jacob until the end of their lives, lived in tents only, they never built a house to live in, never settled, not even in the land of Canaan that was promised to them.
-All the life they lived in tents, exploring all of Canaan, especially Abraham, Genesis 13:14-18.
+All their life they lived in tents, exploring all of Canaan, especially Abraham, Genesis 13:14-18.
 Verse 17 says, arise, walk through the length and the breadth of the land, for I will give it to you.
 Why is that?
 The answer is in Hebrews 11:10, for he was looking forward to the city that has foundations, whose designer and builder is God.

 The tent symbolizes uncertainty, lack, and insufficiency.
 The real house or building refers to settlement, being in a certain condition, giving security, and being sufficient.
 But the tent also means that the people living in it are always ready to move where God takes them.
 They are not attached to their homes, always ready to go where God would lead them.
 The tent here speaks of faith.
 And more than that, Abraham, Isaac and Jacob lived in anticipation of the city that had the foundation, which was planned and built by God, the New Jerusalem.

 When Gideon went up by the way of the tent dwellers east of Nobah and Jogbehah and attacked the army, for the army felt secure, God is teaching us all through His Word that to defeat Zebah and Salmuna in our life, like it or not, we have to live and walk by faith.
 A journey that puts all and everything only in God.
-For God is our only assurance in this life, not our houses, our possessions, our money.
+For God is our only assurance in this life, not our houses, our possessions, or our money.

 For we walk by faith, not by sight.
 2 Corinthians 5:7